Nationwide Insolvency Practitioners

 2. News

-3. Why business cash flow is more important than ever
+3. Why is business cash flow so important?

 Ensuring that you have cash coming into your business makes sure that you can meet key expenses such as staff wages, rent and supplier invoices.
 The hard truth is that a shortage in your cash flow – especially one which stops you meeting these priority payments – can quickly lead to a situation where insolvency looms large.